Missouri workmans comp lawyer reviews documents next to a cast and scales of justice.

 The most important thing is to act quickly and document everything.
 Don’t wait to see if the pain goes away on its own or feel pressured to “tough it out.”
 Your health and financial stability are what matter most.
 Taking these initial steps correctly sets the foundation for your entire claim and can make a significant difference in the outcome.
 The Missouri workers’ comp system has specific rules you need to follow, and missing a step can jeopardize your case.
 We’ll walk through exactly what you need to do, from the moment the injury happens to filing the official paperwork.
 Here’s a straightforward guide to get you started on the right path.

-Step 1: Report Your Injury Immediately
+Step 1: Report Your Injury to Your Employer

 The clock starts ticking the moment your injury occurs.
 Under Missouri law, you must report your work-related injury to your employer within 30 days.
 This is a strict deadline.
 If you miss it, you could lose your right to benefits entirely.
 Reporting your injury means telling your direct supervisor, manager, or HR department exactly what happened.
 It’s always a good idea to do this in writing—even a simple email—so you have a record of the date and time you gave notice.
 Don’t downplay your injuries; be clear and honest about what happened and how you feel.

-Step 2: Get Medical Care from an Approved Doctor
+Step 2: Get Authorized Medical Treatment

 After you report the injury, your next step is to get medical attention.
 In Missouri, your employer has the right to choose the doctor who will treat your work-related injuries.
 You can’t just go to your own family doctor and expect workers’ comp to cover it.
 You need to ask your supervisor for the name and location of their authorized physician or clinic.
 Following this rule is crucial for ensuring your medical bills are covered by their insurance.
 If your employer doesn’t direct you to a specific doctor, make sure to get that in writing before seeking care on your own, as explained by the Division of Workers’ Compensation.

-Step 3: File the Official Claim Form
+Step 3: File Your Claim with the Division

 Simply telling your employer about your injury isn’t the same as filing an official claim with the state.
 To formally start the process, you must complete and submit a “Claim for Compensation” form.
 This document is filed with the Missouri Division of Workers’ Compensation, not your employer.
 You can file a claim by completing the form found on the Department of Labor’s website.
 Be sure to fill it out completely and accurately before mailing it to the address listed.
 This official step is what legally establishes your claim within the state’s system and protects your rights moving forward.